cihatfurkaneken/CarFollowFlutter/README.md

 - Live real-time location tracking for a device
 - Login and Register System
 - Sharing can be turned on or off
+- Where is My Friend button for find the firend easy

 [Flutter](https://flutter.dev/docs/cookbook)